The Measure of Actions

 This is why Jesus named adultery.
 Not because one mistake makes reconciliation impossible, but because adultery reveals the measure of the heart.
 It exposes whether the offender is capable of repentance or whether the heart has reached the point of no return.
 A repentant heart can be restored.
 But a hardened heart — one that refuses to see the betrayal as wrong, one that reoffends, one that shifts its loyalty away from the marriage — makes reconciliation impossible.
 In such cases, the covenant is not broken by the divorce; the covenant was already broken by the betrayal.

 The Bible consistently ties divorce to the fullness of a condition, not the moment of an act.
 Jesus spoke of hardness of heart.
-Paul spoke of abandonment.
-The prophets spoke of treachery.
-God Himself divorced Israel only after generations of spiritual adultery, refusal to repent, and the complete collapse of covenant loyalty.
+Paul spoke of covenant release because the unbelieving spouse did not share faith in God.
+The prophets spoke of treachery as the cause of covenant collapse.
+God Himself pronounced divorce over Israel only after generations of spiritual adultery, refusal to repent, and the complete breakdown of covenant loyalty (Jeremiah 3:8).
 In every case, God waited until the measure was full — until the heart had fully departed and the covenant could no longer function.

 So many times, God shapes the house — and this can be deeply confusing.
 God allows storms that place everyone on the verge of breaking.
 The story of Job reveals this mystery.
 Under the watchful eyes of God, Satan struck Job’s house, his livelihood, and even his children, because the Lord said, “Have you considered my servant Job?”
 (Job 1:8).
 Job was a just man, “blameless and upright” (Job 1:1), yet his world collapsed in a single sweep.
 His wife could not understand why he refused to detach himself from God, urging him to “curse God and die” (Job 2:9).